MalcolmMielle/bark_monitor/README.md

 `pip install .[ml]`

-Instzall without tensorflow to use amplitude based detection:
+Install without tensorflow to use amplitude based detection:

 `pip install .`

 Tested with python 3.9, should work with higher versions too.

+> If the compilation fails due to c compiler errors, you might need to install gcc/g++.
+> On Ubuntu: `sudo apt install build-essential`

 To run the unit tests and be able to contribute, install the package in editable mode using the `-e` option for pip.

 Once the library is installed , create a [Telegram bot](https://www.rowy.io/blog/create-telegram-bot) and obtain the api key.